madroxdupe42/peacefulscience.org/content/articles/science-sbc-first-week.md

 ## More to Come

 So these are things I am learning from the SBC.
-I admire what I am learning from them.
+I admire them and what I am learning from my time with them.
 All organizations fail, including the SBC.
 But something good is growing here.